-R&D across the entire laboratory is overseen and coordinated by the Detector Research and Detector Development Coordinator, who is responsible for arranging for the review of new R&D projects proposed by Laboratory staff, tracking R&D progress, The R&D Coordinator reports to the Directorate on a regular basis, especially if issues arise regarding priorities and resource allocation.
-The R&D Coordinator is also responsible for indentifying when mature R&D projects are ready to move into actual implementation on the observatory interferometers.
+R&D across the entire laboratory is overseen and coordinated by the Detector Research and Detector Development Coordinator, who is responsible for arranging for the review of new R&D projects proposed by Laboratory staff, tracking R&D progress, and management of the ADTR budget.
+The R&D Coordinator reports to the Directorate on a regular basis, especially if issues arise regarding priorities and resource allocation.
+The R&D Coordinator is also responsible for identifying when mature R&D projects are ready to move into actual implementation on the observatory interferometers.